AkshatRai-21/ForYou/README.md

 - Uses ChatGPT API
 - Take voice command
 - Readout the result
-- Works on both android and ios
+- Works on android , ios and web